pamfilos/workflows/README.md

 - `make init` : Inits the pyenv version and virtual env.
 - `make start` : Starts all processes needed.
 - `make stop` : Stops all processes needed.
+- `make create_user` : create a new user with all the parameters

 ## Access UI